We can approach building systems from two different philosophies.

 Now, let’s be clear: it’s not that in other countries you don’t experience rejection or failure—they do.
 It’s universal.
 But in some places, failure carries a stigma, a sense of finality.

+In America, rejection is rarely a death sentence.
+It’s a plot twist.
 Take job interviews.
 You apply, prepare, pitch yourself, and then—bam.
 A rejection email hits your inbox.
 Most of us brush it off, tell ourselves “on to the next,” and move forward.
 But do we really embrace it?
 Nope.
 We sideline it as a necessary evil instead of mining it for what it’s worth.

-They don’t just endure rejection—they weaponize it.
+What Sets the Best Apart: They don’t just endure rejection—they weaponize it.

 1️⃣ Feedback is Fuel.
 Most people don’t ask why they got passed over.
 The best do.
 They treat feedback like a mirror, not a hammer.